 Some Thoughts about the New Coronavirus Syndrome and its Transmission

 First and upfront, let’s call this virus WARS*, which stands for Wuhan Associated Respiratory Syndrome.
 President Xi Jingping called for a war against the new virus, and a war it is.
 Therefore our acronym makes intuitive sense.
-The naming of Continue reading Some Thoughts about the New Coronavirus Syndrome and its Transmission
+The naming of new viruses is getting politized and silly: yes, we need Continue reading Some Thoughts about the New Coronavirus Syndrome and its Transmission

 Learning from Set-Backs: The Frustrating Search for a Staphylococcal Vaccine

 Several reasons have been proposed as explanations why so many S. aureus vaccines have failed in clinical trials.
-Clearly, the organism has a battery of virulence factors which may require a multipronged approach and neutralizing just a single mechanism with a specific mAb Continue reading Learning from Set-Backs: The Frustrating Search for a Staphylococcal Vaccine
+Clearly, the organism has a battery of virulence factors which may require a multipronged approach and neutralizing just a single mechanism with a specific mAb may not suffice.

 Surprise: Hanta Virus Right in Your Back Yard

 Hanta Virus Epidemics in Germany?
 When I learned that a friend of mine came down with Hanta virus infection in Germany, I thought I had heard wrong.
-Mice and voles shed hanta viruses in their excreta which – when aerosolized Continue reading Surprise: Hanta Virus Right in Your Back Yard
+Mice and voles shed hanta viruses in their excreta which – when aerosolized and inhaled – can cause significant disease.
+In some parts Continue reading Surprise: Hanta Virus Right in Your Back Yard